 The 1st draft of the Project Summary (submitted in Phase II) must contain the following content:

-- Explain your solution as succinctly as possible to help others understand its unique value.
+The Solution Summary section (2-3 sentences) should explain your solution as succinctly as possible to help others quickly and easily understand its unique value.

-- What is the scope of your wicked problem?
+- History — What is the history behind your wicked problem?

-- Who does this wicked problem affect, and how do cultural/geographical factors shape its effects?
+- Stakeholders/influencers — Who does this wicked problem affect, and how do economic/geographic/social/technological factors shape its effects?

 - Detailed summary — What are you designing and how does it address your wicked problem?